inspire-eu-validation/metadata/README.md

 * [COMMISSION REGULATION (EC) No 1205/2008 of 3 December 2008 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards metadata](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2008:326:0012:0030:EN:PDF)

+*Note*: This ATS is in draft stage, none of the tests have an official INSPIRE MIG approval.

 This Conformance Class contains the following tests:

 | Identifier                                                        | Origin | Mechanical | Status   |